 1974

-CASA-Trinity got its start in Geneseo in 1974 with an Outpatient Clinic.
-CAReS got its start as Cattaraugus County Council on Alcoholism and Substance Abuse (CCCASA) and was incorporated on July 12, 1974.
-Both organizations were set up as non-profit agencies to provide prevention education, information, and referral services.
-During this time, a Board of Directors was formed, and we began our mission.
+CASA-Trinity was founded in Geneseo with an Outpatient Clinic, while CAReS began as the Cattaraugus County Council on Alcoholism and Substance Abuse (CCCASA), incorporated on July 12, 1974.
+Both were established as non-profits to provide prevention education, information, and referral services, guided by a newly formed Board of Directors.

 ^